playnance-games/PlayBlock/Game Token/specs.md

 #### Governance and Operational Integrity:

-The governance and operational integrity of the PlayBlock USD token are foundational to its design and implementation on the PlayBlock chain.
+The governance and operational integrity of the Playnance USDP token are foundational to its design and implementation on the Playnance chain.
 Through strategic features such as burning for security, spam prevention, supply management, coupled with the careful administration of whitelists and taxation, the governance model ensures the ecosystem remains secure, stable, and aligned with user interests.
 This governance approach not only enhances the token's utility and appeal but also fosters a transparent, efficient, and inclusive blockchain environment.